notgiven688/jitterphysics2/docfx/docs/documentation/shapes.md

 ## Custom shapes

-Custom shapes can easily be implemented in Jitter.
+Custom shapes can easily be implemented.
-A shape is defined by its support function - which can be looked up or derived.
+A shape is defined by its support function—which can be looked up or derived.

-The following example demonstrates implementing a half-sphere (symmetry axis aligned with the y-axis) with a radius of one in Jitter.
+The following example demonstrates implementing a half-sphere (symmetry axis aligned with the y-axis) with a radius of one:

 ```cs
 public class HalfSphereShape : RigidBodyShape